 This program examines the behavior, psychology, and social background of people and groups.
 It analyzes what mechanisms cause social isolation and loneliness and the state of society including from the perspective of those in situations of social isolation and loneliness.
 Based on the results of this study, the social isolation and loneliness to be prevented will be clarified, and the vision of a new society that does not lead to social isolation and loneliness will be produced.
-It is necessary to have an attitude to promote R&D while confronting fundamental questions such as "What is the problem of social isolation and loneliness?," "What kind of state is called a state without social isolation and loneliness?," "How can social isolation and loneliness be prevented in the first place?," "How can a society that does not produce social isolation and loneliness be created?," "What should be achieved through the prevention of social isolation and loneliness?," and "What kind of interventions should we be cautious about?."
-Due to the influence of COVID-19, the importance of connections in virtual space is rapidly increasing, and it is essential to organize concepts to clarify what can be defined as connection and which and whose social isolation and loneliness can be prevented by this.
+It is necessary to have an attitude to promote R&D while confronting fundamental questions such as "What is the problem of social isolation and loneliness be prevented in the first place?," "How can a society that does not produce social isolation and loneliness be created?," "What should be achieved through the prevention of social isolation and loneliness?," and "What kind of interventions should we be cautious about?."

+Partly due to the impact of COVID-19, the importance of connectedness in virtual spaces is rapidly increasing, and it is essential to organize concepts to clarify what can be defined as connection and which and whose social isolation and loneliness can be prevented by this.